Kendall Science Fellows Program

 The Kendall Science Fellows Program was established in 2008 to honor Nobel Prize winning physicist Henry Kendall, co-founder of UCS and long-time chair of our board.
 Kendall was known for his unique ability to shake up the status quo and catalyze new thinking, and UCS looks to Kendall Fellows to do the same.

 Fellows work on policy-relevant research and priority is given to scientists working on innovative and forward-looking projects that are primarily scientific, technical, or analytic in nature.
 Approximately every two years, UCS will announce a competition for fellowships (up to two years in length) in one to two areas identified by UCS and approved by the Kendall Science Fellowship Advisory Committee.

-Current Kendall Fellows
+Meet Our Current Kendall Fellows

 Dr. Rachael Nealer, Kendall Science Fellow in Clean Vehicles, joined UCS in September 2013 and willbe working from our DC office through September 2015.
 Her research focuses on the lifecycle environmental impacts of advanced vehicles, specifically hybrid-electric, plug-in electric, and fuel cell vehicles.
 Jeremy Martin, senior scientist, is her supervisor and mentor.
 See Dr. Nealer's bio.